Comparisons (EX)

 - Focus Areas Widget

-In the image below, the data displayed in the Distribution column shows the score for Pride in Company for a specific department which is determined by a dashboard page filter.
-The Overall column displays the score for the department relative to the company’s overall score.
-In this example, the department scored +1 point higher than the company average for Pride in Company.
+In the image below, the data displayed in the Distribution column shows the score for different questions for a specific department which is determined by a dashboard page filter.
+The Overall Company column displays the score for the department relative to the company’s overall score.
+In this example, the department scored higher than the company average for these questions.